This tasty keto shepherd's pie incorporates spinach and onions into the meat mixture.

 Prepare the topping:

 - Place the cauliflower florets in a large, microwave-safe bowl.
-Add ½ cup water, cover, and microwave until very tender, about 7 minutes.
+Add ½ cup of water, cover, and microwave until very tender, about 7 minutes.

 - Drain the cauliflower.
 Puree the hot cauliflower in your food processor with butter, 1 teaspoon kosher salt, ¼ teaspoon black pepper, and garlic granules.
 This should take about 1 minute.
 When very smooth, add the egg yolks and process for a few more seconds, until fluffy.
 Set aside.